communityus-private/communityus.github.io/index.md

 ## About Us:

-**A byproduct of community**
+**A by-product of community**

-_Leading the charge, whilst remaining steadfast to your core business processes -- Let us elevate your organization using open source and freely licensed solutions_
+_Leading the charge, whilst remaining steadfast to your core business processes -- raise the bar using open source and freely licensed tools and services_

+## What We Do:
+**We bring people and things together - first here at home and then into surrounding areas; business and public sector.** ```create github issue to get started```

-To enable a biz/org/church to have access to tools usually reserved for enterprise corps.
-With a simple approach of Play/Sow/Reap.
+We will provide free access to tools usually reserved for enterprise corps.
+With a simple approach of Play/Sow/Reap you will get equiped with knowledge you need to help deploy new services to your sector.

-Tech isn't the star, your community is (the people!) our tech and by extension the tools we provide and services featured are simply a manifestation of the community.
+Tech isn't the star, your community is the start (the people!)
+Our tech and by extension the tools we provide and services featured are simply a manifestation of the communities we serve.

-**We build and maintain solutions for RHEL and upsteam.
-Here to serve.
-We bring people and things together - first here at home and then into surrounding areas; business and public sector.** ```create github issue to get started```